tcheukueppoo/maat/docs/maat.md

 * `?:`: right
 * `=`, `:=`, `&=`, `|=`, `&&=`, `||=`, `+=`, `/=` / `÷=`, `-=`, `//=`, `*=`, `.=`, `%=`, `last`, `break`, `redo`, and `dump`: right
 * `,`, `=>`: list

+Unary operators are ones of the operators of the highiest precedence and thus operates on its operand first before any other binary operator takes action.

 # Comments